 Scientists don’t yet know the underlying function of the genetic variant in question, Peters said.
 That’s something for future studies.

 Still, the researchers noted that the variant lies near a region that is involved with the immune system.
 So, it’s possible that processed meat may trigger some kind of inflammatory or immunological response, they suggested.

 “Our results suggest that genetic variants may interact with diet and in combination affect colorectal cancer risk, which may have important implications in the future for personalized cancer care and provide novel insights into prevention strategies,” the study authors wrote.

 Peters and her colleagues chose to look at colorectal cancer because other research has shown that its development depends both on genes and environment.

 Some cancers are more heritable, while others seem to be more environmentally related, Peters said.
 “Colorectal cancer is in the middle,” she added.
 “It’s a complex disease.
-So it’s in most cases not just one factor that determines whether a person developes cancer.”
+So it’s in most cases, not just one factor that determines whether a person develops cancer.”

-Besides, Peters said, “there are a lot of known environmental risk factors, such as other dietry factors, obesity or smoking.
+Besides, Peters said, “there are a lot of known environmental risk factors, such as other dietary factors, obesity or smoking.
 So it’s important to study interactions between the environment and genes.”

 The good news is that dietary modifications may benefit everyone – whether they carry the genetic variant or not.

 Besides, she said, “reducing the intake of processed meat overall is preventive for several diseases.”